 D. Enhanced sectoral and stakeholder engagement

-1. The involvement [and commitment] of all relevant sectors and stakeholders at the local, national, regional and international levels is important for the sound management of chemicals throughout their lifecycle and waste.
+1. The involvement [and commitment] of all relevant sectors and stakeholders at the local, national, regional and international levels including in particular women, gender experts, youth and indigenous peoples is important for the sound management of chemicals throughout their lifecycle and waste.

 MSP Institute: To leave no one behind, we should particularly ensure and promote that marginalised people can fully participate in the process. the involvement of women, gender expert, youth and indigenous people is extremely important for an enhanced sectoral and stakeholder engagement.